KBarnett8419/newcare_wp/wp-content/plugins/bpmcontext/readme.txt

 == Upgrade Notice ==

-= 3.1.9 =
+= 3.1.10 =
-* Minor bug fixes, speed enhancments and theme compatibility improvements
+* Fixed error for dropdown management on workspaces